crossplane-contrib/provider-in-cluster/INSTALL.md

 ## Build

-You can build the Crossplane IBM Cloud Provider for the host platform by simply running the command below.
+You can build the Crossplane In-Cluster Provider for the host platform by simply running the command below.
 Building in parallel with the `-j` option is recommended.